GrACE: A Generative Approach to Better Confidence Elicitation and Efficient Test-Time Scaling in Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have become popular solutions to knowledge-intensive and logically complex problems for their capability of utilizing and reasoning over a huge amount of knowledge they learn \cite{achiam2023gpt, dubey2024llama, claude3,guo2025deepseek}.
-However, the reliance on LLMs raises broad concerns about the possibility that LLMs output seemingly correct but factually hallucinated responses, especially in high-stakes domains such as healthcare \cite{singhal2023large}, law \cite{magesh2024hallucination}, and finance \cite{xie2024finben}.
+Large Language Models (LLMs) have become popular solutions to knowledge-intensive and logically complex problems for their capability of utilizing and reasoning over a huge amount of knowledge they learn \cite{achiam2023gpt, dubey2024llama, claude3,guo2025deepseek,yang2025qwen3}, especially in high-stakes domains such as healthcare \cite{singhal2023large}, law \cite{magesh2024hallucination}, and finance \cite{xie2024finben}.
 Therefore, it is critical for LLMs to "know what they know" \cite{kadavath2022language} to become more reliable and gain users' trust in their deployment.

 Estimating model confidence is a promising approach to assessing the reliability of model predictions.
 A desirable confidence score should exhibit strong separability between positive and negative samples (discrimination) and align closely with actual correctness (calibration).
 Although confidence elicitation and calibration have been extensively studied in classification tasks \cite{guo2017calibration, desai2020calibration, li2025large}, recent attention has shifted to open-ended generation tasks (e.g., question answering) for LLMs.
 Nevertheless, as illustrated in Figure \ref{fig:intro}, existing methods exhibit limitations in \textit{when} a model expresses confidence and \textit{how well} that confidence is calibrated, which constrains their practical utility in applications such as Test-Time Scaling (TTS) \cite{brown2024large}.
 Post-generation methods, which assign the precise confidence score after generation, dominate current confidence elicitation approaches.
 They elicit confidence either by prompting the original model again \cite{kadavath2022language, zhang2024atomic} or using auxiliary models \cite{ulmer2024calibrating, kapoorlarge}.
 Such methods require an additional confidence evaluation stage after generation, increasing latency and degrading human-computer interaction.
 Verbalized confidence offers a generative alternative by producing numerical values \cite{tian2023just, xiongcan} or linguistic expressions (\eg{most likely, likely, not sure}) \cite{band2024linguistic, yang2024logu, yang2025uncle} during the generation stage.
 However, verbal expressions of confidence are inherently vague as the discrete vocabulary fails to capture nuance differences in confidence -- for example, the confidence intervals for "most likely", "likely", and "unlikely" are neither standardized nor quantifiable.
 Moreover, LLMs tend to be overconfident when expressing verbal confidence, potentially due to too much focus on imitating human expressions \cite{xiongcan}.